Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Ahrefs’ Keyword Generator tool can provide up-to-date results using clickstream data.

-With monthly updates, this keyword research tool is great for providing data on the most popular keywords currently being searched.
+With monthly updates, this keyword research tool is great for providing keyword data on the most popular keywords currently being searched.
 It also shows traffic potential with the estimated number of click-throughs for your target keyword.

 Filtering options include clicks, click per search, and the keyword's return rate.
 This keyword research data is easily accessed by clicking the Get Metrics tab.

 Ahrefs’ keyword explorer provides keyword difficulty data based on the backlink profiles of the 10 highest-performing pages in the search engine result.
-This is an accurate source of data and provides reliable metrics.
+This is an accurate source of keyword data and provides reliable metrics.

 The SERP analysis given by Ahrefs keyword research tool will provide accurate backlink data for any search results.
 And it even shows you the volume of search traffic the highest-ranking pages receive.

-This data covers all the keywords they rank for and your chosen keyword, helping you generate new keyword ideas.
+This data covers all the profitable keywords they rank for and your chosen keyword, helping you generate new keyword ideas.

 Semrush’s Keyword Magic tool presents filterable data on keywords with easy-to-understand results, even for beginners.